swift2geek/fcpx-extractor/README.md

 - Ensure you're using Python 3.
 The script may not work correctly with older versions of Python.
 - Make sure the path to the .fcpxml file is correct when running the script.
+- Make sure you are using correct .fcpxml file and not newer one .fcpxmld (tested on fcpxml file version 1.09).
 - If using the Quick Action, ensure that the Quick Action is installed correctly and that the Python script is accessible on your system.

 If you still encounter issues, please open a GitHub issue or contact the repository maintainer for assistance.